ietf-tools/bibxml-service/docs/howto/style-web-pages.rst

 (e.g., changing padding from ``p-2`` to ``p-3``),
 Tailwind needs to build CSS again.

-This works fine if you made changes to ``main.css`` directly.
+This works fine if you made changes to ``main.css`` directly, but normally you wouldn’t do that—instead, you’ll change utility classes in HTML templates, or in some cases Python code.

-But, unfortunately, our build is not able to deduce that it also needs to regenerate CSS whenever you edited e.g. a template file to add a new CSS class to an element (so that Tailwind adds corresponding new style rules).
+And, unfortunately, our build is not able to deduce that it also needs to regenerate CSS whenever you edited e.g. a template file to add a new CSS class to an element.

 To force it to do so, after you edit classes in a template (or JS, etc.), you can ``touch static/css/main.css`` to update its mtime, and subsequent